floesche/StateMachineLib/README.md

 ### Limitations
 - no support for shallow/deep history states
   - workaround is to add your own history state in a user-defined context and manually assign it on each state's enter callbacks.
-- unwanted callback execution if immediate transition is called in exit/enter callbacks
-  - consider using immediate transition on update callbacks only (for now)